SwatiSingh06/priviX-secure-vault-cloud/README.md

 ### 3. Granular Access Control
 * **Secure Authentication**: Built-in login mechanisms strictly segregate user accounts using hashed credentials (`werkzeug.security`).
 * **Asset Sharing Protocol**: Users can dynamically grant or revoke file access to specific usernames across the network.
+These usernames are unique to make sure the file is being transferred to the right person.
 Only authorized users can ever download and decrypt shared assets.

 ### 4. Real-Time Telemetry & Visualization
 * **Live Dashboard**: A beautiful, mobile-responsive interface showing overall data usage limits via dynamic donut charts, recent user activity logs, and system statuses.